jstearns/Biochem-3BP3/Lab_6_Genome_Assembly/README.md

 **Question #8.
 What fraction of the sequencing reads contributed to the final assembly?**

-**Problem #1.
+**Question #9.
 The Final Graph in Velvet refers to the contig sequences, whereas the output of scaffoldstats refers to scaffolds.
 Is the N50 higher for the scaffolds than the contigs?
 Why?**

-**Problem #2.
+**Problem #1.
 Why is the final estimated coverage lower than what we estimated in Question 6?**

 Record some statistics for later comparison: